I read The Pleasure Trap by Dr. Douglas Lisle in 2009, and it has yet to exit my brain.

 Earlier this week I sat down with Dr. Douglas Lisle, author of The Pleasure Trap, and we talked about why we get stuck in crappy eating patterns… even when we KNOW it’s not good for us.
 Turns out it has ZERO to do with willpower.

-Watch the video below to find out exactly what it DOES have to do with.
+Watch the video below to find out exactly what it DOES have to do with then talk to me in the comments below.

 My weekly Plant Fueled Meal Plans are perfect for reprogramming your brain to enjoy real food.
 Sign up here and I’ll help you crawl out of your donut hole.